A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Introduction

 \section{Introduction}

-The development of robust question answering (QA) systems is an important goal in natural language processing (NLP), representing one of prerequisites for building systems that reach human-level intelligence.
-Despite the significant advances in the area of Large Language Models (LLMs) \cite{OpenBioLLMs, touvron2023llama, jiang2023mistral7b, alpaca, kopf2024openassistant}, which are able to perform remarkably well across various QA tasks \cite{brown2020language, chowdhery2023palm, rajpurkar-etal-2016-squad, hendrycksmeasuring, openai2023gpt4, singhal2023large, singhal2023towards}, QA remains a challenging task within specialized domains, such as the medical field, or in low-resource languages, such as Romanian.
+The development of robust question answering (QA) systems is an important goal in natural language processing (NLP), representing one of the prerequisites for building systems that reach human-level intelligence.
+Despite the significant advances in the area of Large Language Models (LLMs) \citep{OpenBioLLMs, touvron2023llama, jiang2023mistral7b, alpaca, kopf2024openassistant}, which are able to perform remarkably well across various QA tasks \citep{brown2020language, chowdhery2023palm, rajpurkar-etal-2016-squad, hendrycksmeasuring, openai2023gpt4, singhal2023large, singhal2023towards}, QA remains a challenging task within specialized domains, such as the medical field, or in low-resource languages, such as Romanian.
 For instance, the task of medical QA comes with unique challenges due to the complexity of clinical narratives and the necessity for deep understanding of medical terms.
 Moreover, there is a soaring demand for high accuracy, as mistakes can have serious consequences in daily medical practice assisted by AI agents.
-While large-scale datasets such as PubMedQA \cite{jin-etal-2019-pubmedqa}, emrQA \cite{pampari-etal-2018-emrqa}, and MedQA \cite{jin2020diseasedoespatienthave} have driven significant progress in English medical QA, the availability of similar resources in other languages, especially underrepresented ones, remains limited.
-To the best of our knowledge, for the Romanian language, there are no prior efforts in the realm of large-scale QA resources for the medical domain.

-To address this gap, we introduce MedQARo, the first large-scale benchmark for \textbf{Med}ical \textbf{Q}uestion \textbf{A}nswering in \textbf{Ro}manian (MedQARo).
-As illustrated in Figure \ref{fig_teaser}, the benchmark creation involves two phases, (i) manual data collection and annotation, and (ii) model benchmarking.
-The dataset comprises 102,646 high-quality QA pairs from real-world clinical records of 1,011 oncology patients (796 patients with breast cancer and 215 patients with lung cancer).
-The QA pairs are the results of a manual annotation process carried out by physicians specialized in oncology and radiotherapy, who collectively spent nearly 2,100 hours to generate the pairs, ensuring both linguistic quality and medical correctness.
-MedQARo includes 76,416 QA pairs about breast cancer patients and 26,230 about lung cancer patients, with questions grounded in medical case summaries (epicrises).